beancount/docs/docs/beancount_v3.md

       Equity:CurrencyAccounts:EUR  -59.98 EUR
       Equity:CurrencyAccounts:USD   87.54 USD

 The problem is that it's a pain to use this method manually, it requires too much extra input.
 It's possible to have Beancount do that for us behind the scenes, completely automatically.
-I coded a proof-of-concept implementation [<span class="underline">here</span>](https://github.com/beancount/beancount/blob/master/beancount/plugins/currency_accounts.py), but [<span class="underline">it's incomplete</span>](https://github.com/beancount/beancount/blob/master/beancount/plugins/currency_accounts.py#L129).
+I coded a proof-of-concept implementation [<u>here</u>](https://github.com/beancount/beancount/blob/master/beancount/plugins/currency_accounts.py), but [<u>it's incomplete</u>](https://github.com/beancount/beancount/blob/master/beancount/plugins/currency_accounts.py#L129).

 In v3: